 The application of heat is controlled by using a repeatable temperature profile.
 Solder paste must be applied to the site before placement of the Probe.
 This process is completed with a solder stencil.

-Like any BGA application, the process to inspect the solder joints requires an x-ray.
+Like any BGA application, inspecting the solder joints requires an X-ray system.

 X-ray of the Probe interface to the circuit board and the BGA component to the Probe is required to inspect for solder bridges, voids, and misalignment.
 Perimeter inspection can be completed with a microscope or inspection camera.